iemtejasvi/Not-Pixels-for-Termux/README.md

 # Not-Pixels for Termux

 This Python script automates interactions with the **NotPixel** API, allowing users to manage accounts and proxies for painting pixels and claiming rewards on the NotPixel platform.
-The script is optimized for **Termux** on Android and **bash environments**, making it ideal for use on mobile devices or lightweight Linux systems.
+The script is optimized for **Termux** on Android and other **bash environments**, making it ideal for use on mobile devices or lightweight Linux systems.

 ## Features